← Back to research

 What is Superset?

-Superset is an open-source terminal app for macOS that runs 10+ parallel coding agents with git worktree isolation and built-in diff viewer.
+Superset is a source-available macOS code editor for orchestrating 100+ parallel coding agents (Claude Code, Codex, OpenCode, and more) with git worktree isolation and built-in diff review.

 How much does Superset cost?